secretstartups/handbook/content/job-families/sales/sales-operations/_index.md

 #### Director, Sales Operations Requirements

-- Demonstrated progressive experience in a global SAAS sales or sales operations environment
+- Demonstrated progressive experience in a global B2B SaaS sales or sales operations environment
 - Ability to work independently with a high degree of accountability, while also able to collaborate cross-functionally (finance, marketing, sales enablement, etc) with exceptional intrapersonal skills
 - Demonstrated passion for information and business intelligence; thorough understanding of sales processes and methodologies
 - Demonstrated progressive experience in Salesforce.com